guidoschmidt/hicetnunc.wiki.backup/Troubleshooting.md

 Read more here:
 https://medium.com/newyellow-crypto-notebook/is-hicetnunc-down-what-to-do-and-info-about-indexer-e2ae92c188be

+## My OBJKT is stuck on "metadata on queue"
+Please try swapping your objkt.
+Metadata issue gets fixed when you swap

 ## I found a bug.
 How do I report it?
 Head over to the [github issues](https://github.com/hicetnunc2000/hicetnunc/issues) to see if the issue hasn't already been reported.
 If it hasn't, you can submit it.